oracle/terraform-provider-oci/website/docs/d/database_management_managed_my_sql_database_general_replication_information.html.markdown

 * `apply_status_summary` - A summary of the current status of apply operations.
 * `binary_log_format` - The binary logging format used by this server.
-* `binary_logging` - Status of binary logging on this server.
+* `binary_logging` - The status of binary logging on this server.
 * `executed_gtid_set` - The set of global transaction identifiers for transactions that have been executed on this source server.
 * `fetch_status_summary` - A summary of the current status of fetch operations.
-* `gtid_mode` - Global Transaction Identifier (GTID) mode of this server.
+* `gtid_mode` - The Global Transaction Identifier (GTID) mode of this server.
 * `high_availability_member_state` - The state of this server as a group replication member.
 * `host_name` - This server's host name.
 * `inbound_replications_count` - The number of sources this server is replicating from.
-* `instance_type` - The type of the instance.
-Source, Replica, Primary Group Member, Secondary Group Member, and so on.
-If the instance is replicating from one or more sources and has one or more replicas, i.e., it belongs to a replication chain, the instance type can be Replica/Source.
+* `instance_type` - The type of the instance for example, Source, Replica, Primary Group Member, and Secondary Group Member.
+If the instance is replicating from one or more sources and has one or more replicas, which means, it belongs to a replication chain, the instance type can be Replica/Source.
 * `is_high_availability_enabled` - Specifies if high availability is enabled on this server.
 * `outbound_replications_count` - The number of replicas replicating from this server.
 * `port` - The number of the port on which the server listens for TCP/IP connections.